Facts About Heartworms

 The LifeLine Spay & Neuter Clinic provides low-cost, high-quality spay/neuter surgeries and has performed over 150,000 procedures.

-SNIP (Spay Neuter Impact Program) is for DeKalb County residents who own cats or medium-large breed dogs and cannot afford to pay for low-cost spay/neuter services.
+SNIP (Spay Neuter Impact Program) offers FREE spay/neuter and vaccine services for DeKalb County residents who own cats or dogs and cannot afford to pay for low-cost spay/neuter services.

 If you live outside of DeKalb County, check to see if free spay/neuter programs are offered in your county.
 If none exist in your county, SPOT may be able to help.